Sonozuki/NovaEngine/CODING-STYLE.md

 sealed override protected internal ref int Foo => ref Bar;
 ```

-10. Using directives should always be specified in the .csproj file in there own `<PropertyGroup>`, sorted alphabetically.
+10. Using directives should always be specified in the .csproj file in there own `<ItemGroup>`, sorted alphabetically.
 ```cs
 using System; // invalid
 ```